-Emerson College Polling administers public opinion surveys to better understand the attitudes and beliefs of the public with a transparent and representative approach.
+Emerson College Polling administers public opinion surveys to better understand the attitudes and beliefs of individuals around the world, on subjects that impact us all.

-The Polling Center is a non-partisan organization dedicated to accurately reflect populations through public opinion research.
+The Polling Center is a non-partisan organization dedicated to accurately reflecting populations through public opinion research.
 Established 25 years ago as a classroom exercise, in 2012 Emerson College Polling was transformed into an innovative, nationally-ranked polling center.
-In addition, Emerson College Polling conducts and publishes research relating to voting trends, polling methodology, and public policy.
+Emerson College Polling conducts research on civic behavior, polling methodology, public health, and public policy.

-Emerson College Polling is a Charter Member of the American Association of Public Opinion Research (AAPOR) Transparency Initiative.
+Emerson College Polling (ECP) is a Charter Member of the American Association of Public Opinion Research (AAPOR) Transparency Initiative.
 AAPOR is the leading professional organization of public opinion and survey research professionals in the United States, with members from academia, media, government, the nonprofit sector, and private industry.
+ECP publishes not only its full topline results, but also its full crosstabs for each survey, aiming to ensure that data is easily accessible and available to researchers.

 Methodology